PanosK92/panoskarabelas/source/content/blog/posts/hdr_in_under_10_minutes.md

 # Step 3 - Materials
 Your material textures are usually in the sRGB color space.
-For HDR, ensuring correct linearisation of these textures is crucial.
-While the simple power function approach is common:
+For HDR, ensuring precise linearisation of these textures is important.
+Typically you would sample your textures with simple power function approach, like so:

 ```
 float3 srgb_to_linear(float3 color)